Sanjeevspuranik/Doctor-Appointment-app/README.md

 # MERN-project

 This is a doctor appointment app frame to work on with.

-# I have used Reactjs, Nodejs, Expressjs, And MongoDB as my database manager.
+I have used Reactjs, Nodejs, Expressjs, And MongoDB as my database manager.

-# this is still working project and incomplete in many ways but framework is complete.
+This is still working project and incomplete in many ways but framework is complete.